-- i.
-The NUI Registrar will inform the head of the recognised college, in writing, of the Senate's decision regarding the approval to offer a new research degree. - ii.
-The recognised college will submit final programme documentation (incorporating any proposed amendments) to the NUI Registrar within an agreed timeframe. - iii.
-A start-date for the research programme will be confirmed. - iv.
-A periodic review of the research programme leading to the NUI research degree will be provisionally scheduled within the first five years of the programme.
+- a) The NUI Registrar will inform the Head of the Recognised College, in writing, of the Senate's decision regarding the approval to offer a new research degree. - b) The Recognised College will submit final programme documentation (incorporating any proposed amendments) to the NUI Registrar within an agreed timeframe. - c) A start-date for the research programme will be confirmed. - A periodic review of the research provision leading to the NUI research degree will be provisionally scheduled within the first five years of the programme.10

-Please see NUI (2019) Guidelines, Criteria and Procedures for the Periodic Review of Programmes Leading to NUI Degrees and Other Qualifications in the Recognised Colleges.
+10 Please see NUI (2019), Guidelines, Criteria and Procedures for the Periodic Review of Programmes Leading to NUI Degrees and Other Qualifications in the Recognised Colleges

-Appendix 1: Application for approval of a research degree of NUI in a recognised college
+Appendix 1: Application for approval of a research degree of NUI, in a Recognised College

-1. Recognised colleges should be familiar with developments in research education and training in Ireland and adopt a framework of good practice for research provision that is comparable to the NUI constituent universities and in line with the wider higher education sector.
-This will also be reflected in the QAE of their research provision.
-In particular, recognised colleges should refer to the following for guidance:
+1. Recognised Colleges should be familiar with recent developments in research education and training in Ireland and adopt a framework of good practice for research provision that is comparable to the NUI constituent universities and in line with the wider higher education sector.
+This will also be reflected in the quality assurance and enhancement of their research provision.

+In particular, Recognised Colleges should refer to the following for guidance:

-HEA (2015) National Framework for Doctoral Education
+HEA (2015), National Framework for Doctoral Education